 Creates Automatic Payroll Deduction IRA for Employees Without a Retirement Savings Plan

 Saving for the future is one step closer to becoming easier for some New Jersey workers.
-A bill sponsored by Assembly Democrats Roy Freiman, Raj Mukherji and Carol A. Murphy to establish the “New Jersey Secure Choice Savings Program Act” was approved 52-24-0 by the full Assembly Monday.
+A bill sponsored by Assembly Democrats Roy Freiman, Raj Mukherji and Carol A. Murphy to establish the “New Jersey Secure Choice Savings Program Act” was released by the Assembly Appropriations Committee Monday.

 The bill (A-4134) would create an automatic enrollment payroll deduction Individual Retirement Account (IRA) for private sector workers without access to a retirement savings plan through their employer.
 It is designed to promote retirement savings for employees in a convenient, low cost and portable manner.

 “When companies do not offer automatic savings deductions, employees are less likely to save,” said Freiman (D-Somerset, Mercer, Middlesex, Hunterdon).
 “In fact, only 5 percent of employees save for retirement on a consistent basis without a payroll deduction.
 The purpose of this bill is to encourage more employees to make a bigger investment into their future by saving.”